-When determining "acceptable academic achievement", the teachers take into consideration that their students are redeemed children of God.
+When determining "an acceptable academic achievement," the teachers take into consideration that their students are redeemed children of God.
 Each one is an individual.
 There may be times when these eligibility guidelines must be tailored to the needs and abilities of an individual.

-- 2. In general, however, students must maintain a Christian attitude toward their school, schoolwork, classmates, teachers, and coaches.
-This attitude will manifest itself through God-pleasing and constructive work habits.
-Students must also maintain a "C" grade average or better on a midterm or quarter report.
-Any time a student's grade drops to an "F", they automatically become ineligible.
-Finally, students must not have excessive late assignments in any given week. - 3.
-"Exhibiting satisfactory behavior" means that students will comply with school and classroom rules and display sportsmanlike conduct on the playing field or court. - 4.
+- 3. "Exhibiting satisfactory behavior" means that students will comply with school and classroom rules and display sportsmanlike conduct on the playing field or court. - 4.
 Students that are declared ineligible will be prohibited from participating in all extra-curricular activities for a period of five school days from the time the term ends or the third late assignment occurs. - 5.
-The classroom teacher will contact the child's parent(s) promptly to discuss possible solutions to the problem.
+The classroom teacher will contact the child's parent(s) promptly to discuss possible solutions to the problem. - 6.
+After five school days, the student's progress will again be reviewed.
+If the student has demonstrated a satisfactory improvement, the student will be declared eligible.

-- 6. After five school days, the student's progress will again be reviewed.
-If the student has demonstrated a satisfactory improvement, the student will be declared eligible. - 7.
-If students miss a practice or game without a valid excuse, they will not be allowed to participate in the next game.
+7. If students miss a practice or game without a valid excuse, they will not be allowed to participate in the next game.
 On the third unexcused absence, the individual may no longer be on the team for the sport in session.
 Three unexcused absences would seem to show a lack of interest and/or commitment.

 Parents whose children are involved in extracurricular activities are expected to assist in transporting students to and from away activities.
-Another important aspect is that both parents and students, as well as coaches and teachers, display good Christian sportsmanship and attitudes at all times.
+Just as we expect good sportsmanship and Christian attitudes from our students, we also expect it from our parents, coaches and teachers.
+We are all representing both our school and our Savior.